oscarzhpersson/IV1350_ObjectOrientedDesign/IV1350_Sem3/PointOfSale/QUESTIONS.md

     Do I need to write a wrapper function for the purchase which keeps a balance for the items added instead of just adding them individually?
 If so, maybe break the existing class out instead.

+    Do I need to add a balance to the register?
+If so, can I just add it to the controller?

 # Notes: